-I thought about these example when I was inspired to write this post.
+I thought about these examples when I was inspired to write this post.
 I was thinking about all the times I, and many other people, gave up on something because it was too complex or because we didn’t want to practice.
 We gave up and never experienced the satisfaction my daughter experienced after finally learning how to perform a layup with the basketball or play a song on the keyboard.

 If you want to improve at something, you have to practice: